 The images came out from this phone are stunning.
 Look at yourself at some of the images captured by Note 7 Pro and tell us what do you think.

 The dynamic range is pretty good and colors are a little bit warm as you would expect from the MIUI’s camera.
 We also tried capturing photos with Google camera but it did not impress us as the perfect optimized Google camera is yet not available for this device.
-The photos it captures is up to Poco F1 standard and in some cases its even better than that.
+The photos it captures are up to Poco F1 standard and in some cases its even better than that.

 The pictures came out in low light are really good, especially when we use dedicated night mode.
 MIUI is using aggressive noise reduction but its still usable and better picture than any other smartphone in the same segment.